McEntee agrees to take Dáil questions on Woulfe appointment

 Minister for Justice Helen McEntee: under pressure to commit to a full question and answer session in the Dáil on her role in the appointment of Mr Justice Woulfe to the Supreme Court.
 Photograph: Gareth Chaney/Collins

-Minister for Justice Helen McEntee will make a statement on the appointment of Séamus Woulfe to the Supreme Court and take questions on the matter in the Dáil, the Taoiseach has said.
+Minister for Justice Helen McEntee will make a statement on the appointment of Séamus Woulfe to the Supreme Court and take questions on the matter in the Dáil on Thursday, Taoiseach Micheál Martin has said.

-During leaders questions in the Dáil today, Micheál Martin told Sinn Féin leader Mary Lou McDonald that Ms McEntee is “prepared to come into the house tomorrow afternoon and answer questions… to make a statement, and answer questions on this as well.
+During leaders questions in the Dáil, Mr Martin told Sinn Féin leader Mary Lou McDonald that Ms McEntee is “prepared to come into the House tomorrow afternoon…to make a statement, and answer questions on this as well”.

-“I would suggest the business committee would meet, to go through the format of that, and to work that out.”

 Ms McEntee has been under pressure to commit to a full question and answer session in the Dáil on her role in the appointment of Mr Justice Woulfe to the Supreme Court.

-Mr Justice Woulfe has been criticised for attending the Oireachtas golf dinner in apparent breach of Covid-19 regulations.
+The former attorney general has been criticised for attending the Oireachtas Golf Society dinner in Co Galway in August, which appeared to breach of Covid-19 regulations.
+Some 80 people were in attendance for the meal.

-A spokesman for Ms McEntee said that the step had been taken even though she had “already offered to bring forward her ministerial questions in order to be accountable to the Dáil”.
+A spokesman for Ms McEntee said the plan announced by Mr Martin had been taken even though the Minister had “already offered to bring forward her ministerial questions in order to be accountable to the Dáil”.

 This offer had been rejected by the Opposition as insufficient, and they had demanded a full statement and question and answer session.

-Earlier, the Oireachtas Justice Committee disputed the suggestion that Ms McEntee took questions about the e affair during a committee session last week.
+Earlier, the Oireachtas justice committee disputed the suggestion that Ms McEntee took questions about the affair during a committee session last week.

-In a statement, the committee said that at a meeting on Tuesday, it noted reports in media and elsewhere to the effect that the Minister for Justice took questions on the judicial selection process at a recent meeting of the committee.
+In a statement, it said it met on Tuesday and noted reports in media and elsewhere to the effect that the Minister questions on the judicial selection process at one of its recent meetings.

-It said she had attended a meeting of the justice committee last Tuesday for the purposes of considering annual estimates.
-“This is a statutory function of the committee and essential for passage of the annual budget,” it said.

-It is an unusual intervention from the committee, which is chaired by James Lawless, the Fianna Fáil TD for Kildare North.
+The committee said Ms McEntee had attended one of its meetings last Tuesday to discuss annual estimates for her department.

-It is understood the issue was raised during a private session of the committee on Tuesday, with members discussing claims made by Ms McEntee in the media and by Tánaiste Leo Varadkar in the Dáil.
-Several were unhappy with the idea that what transpired at the committee last week could be seen as a full question and answer session.
+It is understood that several committee members were unhappy with the idea that what transpired at the committee last week could be seen as a full question and answer session.

 In an interview on RTÉ’s Six One News last Friday, Ms McEntee, when asked about how she had addressed the issue, said: “I have answered questions on this issue in the justice committee”.